-Associate in Science Degree Medical Assisting and Office Technician......34 Units
+Associate in Science Degree Medical Assisting......50.7 Units

-This is a two-year program leading to an Associate in Science Degree and/or a certificate of achievement in medical assisting and office technician.
+This is a two-year program leading to an Associate in Science Degree in Medical Assisting.
 Clinical work experience is provided in cooperating healthcare facilities.
-Courses are transferable as electives.

 An Associate in Science Degree may be earned by completing a minimum of 60 units of degree credit coursework, which includes the major requirements and general education requirements, with a minimum grade point average of 2.0.
 Students must complete all courses for the major with a grade of C or better.